AndrejKiri/AndrejKiri/CV.md

 <details>
 	<summary><i>About Smartlook</i></summary>
-	Smartlook is an early stage technology startup developing a digital experience monitoring tool.
+	Smartlook is an early-stage technology startup developing a digital experience monitoring tool.
 The core of the product is an advanced session replays engine enhanced with various analytical and monitoring functionalities.
 In late 2020, Smartlook secured a €3M investment in series A and aims for rapid growth and expansion in upcoming years.
 </details>